 GLOSSARY

+Heater block Machined from aluminum, the heater block generates heat with a heater resistor and uses a thermistor to measure the temperature.
 Heater resistor A special type of resistor that is used to apply heat in a small area.